joshua-ong/AmbulanceDeployment/README.md

 ### Outputs

 * Single_Stochastic (jupyter notebook): solves a two-stage stochastic linear program.
-It outputs the according optimal deplyment x and routing y.
+It outputs the optimal deployment x and routing y.
 This is saved to a .json.
 * Single_Robust (jupyter notebook): solves a two-stage robust linear program using the column constraint method.
-It outputs the according optimal deployment x.
+It outputs the optimal deployment x.
 It also outputs details about run time.
 Since the column constraint method is an iterative method, it outputs upper and lower bounds for each iteration.
 This is saved to a .json.
-* Ambulance_Deployment_experiments (Julia): solves classical models MALP,MEXCLP as well as the stochastic and robust deployments for [30,35,40,45,50] number of ambulances resulting in solving 20 linear programs.
+* Ambulance_Deployment_experiments (Julia): solves classical models MALP, MEXCLP as well as the stochastic and robust deployments for [30,35,40,45,50] number of ambulances resulting in solving 20 linear programs.
 These are saved into a dict into a .json.

 ```julia